 This comprehensive and accessible book documents the physical and emotional effects of substance use on girls and women, explores the role of the advertising and entertainment industries in popularizing various substances, and discusses the way America responds to this enormous health problem.

-Covering a broad range of substances—nicotine, alcohol, prescription and illegal drugs—the book addresses the unique reasons that girls and women smoke and use alcohol and drugs.
-It provides the most current information about the use of prescription and club drugs, key warning signs of addiction, and options for prevention and treatment.
+Covering a broad range of substances—nicotine, alcohol, prescription and illegal drugs—the book addresses the unique reasons that girls and women smoke and abuse alcohol and drugs.
+It provides the most current information about the abuse of prescription and club drugs, key warning signs of addiction, and options for prevention and treatment.
 The book includes historical anecdotes and testimonies from recovering women.

 Incorporating more than a decade of extensive research, Women under the Influence will help women, health care professionals, educators and policymakers understand the scope of substance use in girls and women, the urgency of responding to the problem, the key points of intervention and potential roads to recovery.